GPUs

 DLSS 4 Multi Frame Generation makes unplayable RT scenarios smooth at native 4K

-575W TDP demands an 850W+ PSU and premium airflow case — not for mid-tower builds
+575W TDP demands an 850W+ PSU and premium airflow case — not for most mid-tower builds

 Overkill for 1440p gaming; the performance advantage only fully materializes at 4K